 "Real" bone percussive bones made by Steve Brown.
 Sold in pairs (2 pieces for 1 hand).
+Standard length are approximately 7 inches in length; shorter length is approx. 6 inches or slightly less).

 Steve learned bones playing from Percy Danforth and first worked with Milton Shipanka (an old Merchant Marine sailor) to learn how to make them.
 Brown's Bones are very much like those produced by the Driver Family of Suffolk, England.
 The Drivers were the largest producers and exporters of bone bones dating back to the late 19th Century.
 Initially they made them out of Whale bone, but when Whale bone became illegal, they began to use bone from the leg of the cow.